-- LOCAL AUTHORITIES: each area has its own scheme offering financial assistance to families.
+- LOCAL AUTHORITIES: some local authorities have their own welfare schemes offering financial assistance to families.
 This may take the form of a grant, loan or assistance in kind.
-In England each council has its own scheme and in Wales there is a nationwide discretionary assistance fund. - BUDGETING LOANS: from Jobcentre Plus for those on certain meanstested benefits.
-These have been replaced by budgeting advances for those on Universal Credit. - CHARITIES: there are hundreds of funds for certain occupations, disabilities or those in certain geographical areas.
+In England each council decides whether to have such a scheme and how it works in their area.
+In Wales there is a nationwide discretionary assistance fund. - BUDGETING ADVANCES: interest free loans to help people on Universal Credit meet expenses that are difficult to budget for. - CHARITIES: there are hundreds of funds for certain occupations, disabilities or those in certain geographical areas.